USMC Human Research Protection Program

 General Information

-USMC commands may be asked to support research activities in a number of ways such as:
+USMC commands may be asked to support research activities conducted by other USMC commands or external researchers in a number of ways such as:

 This fact sheet provides basic information commands should consider when asked to support a research activity.